pgailinas/videoqa-representation-comparison/docs/02_Prepare_Autoencoder_Training_Data.md

 * Video properties (fps, resolution, frame count)
 * Optional motion and scene-change metrics (disabled by default)

-This segmentation strategy provides a consistent and reproducible unit of video data for representation learning in the autoencoder pipeline.
+These training segments provide a consistent and reproducible unit of video data for downstream learning tasks.

 ### Training Metadata Field Definitions